-Manually scoring a Data Science Question
+Manually Scoring a Data Science Question

 - You must have a HackerRank for Work account.

-- You must have at least one Test attempted by Candidates and their submissions pending for further evaluation.
+- You must have at least one test attempted by Candidates and their submissions pending for further evaluation.

-Scoring Using the HackerRank provided Scoring Rubric
+Scoring Using the HackerRank Scoring Rubric

-To access the scoring rubric, simply click on the 'Interviewer Guidelines' section of the detailed candidate report tab, and use the solution Jupyter Notebook, the evaluation script, etc. for all HackerRank Data Science questions, as shown below.
+To access the scoring rubric, click on the Interviewer Guidelines section of the detailed candidate report tab.
+Use the solution Jupyter Notebook, the evaluation script, and so on for all HackerRank Data Science questions.